jonasHanhan/ai-bot-gateway/README.md

 ## Current Limitations

-- Feishu chat bindings are config-driven and are not auto-created
+- Feishu chat containers are not auto-created; you still need one chat per repo if you want the Discord-style "one workspace per conversation" model
-- Feishu currently accepts text messages only
+- Feishu currently accepts text messages only; no attachment/image bridging and no button approvals
 - Discord auto-discovery depends on Codex threads having usable `cwd` values
 - Dynamic tool-call requests are not implemented beyond fallback denial
-- Slash commands exist only on Discord
+- Native slash commands exist only on Discord; Feishu uses text `/command` messages
+- Feishu long-connection mode follows Feishu's single-delivery model: one active client instance receives a given event
+- `setpath` requires an absolute path visible to the bridge process and updates `config/channels.json` in-place

 ## Troubleshooting